What Is the Goal of Treatment for Eating Disorders?

-The goal of treatment is to stop and reverse the physical damage done by the eating disorder, and also to address the underlying issues that may be causing or contributing to unhealthy behaviors.
-Various treatment techniques aim to help the individual identify and avoid situations, emotions, or behaviors that trigger their eating disorder, and to replace unhealthy habits with healthy ones.
+The goal of treatment is to stop and reverse the physical damage done by the eating disorder, and to address the underlying issues that may be causing or contributing to unhealthy behaviors.
+Various treatment techniques aim to help identify and avoid situations, emotions, or behaviors that trigger eating disorders and to replace unhealthy habits with healthy ones.

 These treatments may include medication, nutrition education, and therapy.
 People with an eating disorder often take classes and meet with licensed therapists on a regular basis to monitor their recovery.